Code-Institute-Submissions/buzzing-strings/README.md

 ### Features Visible Only to Registered Users

-#### Guitars
+#### All Guitars

 This section is only available to existing users.
 It displays a list of different type of guitars (classical, electric and bass) and also provides detailed guitar description.
+If there are no guitars to display, the user can use a link provided which will redirect to **Add Guitar** page.
-The user would have an opportunity to review a guitar and add it to a favourite list.
+The user would also have an opportunity to update already existing content, using **Update** button, and be able to remove it completely by using
+**Delete** button (this action cannot be reversed).

 #### Add Guitar

-This option allows the registered user to add a favourite guitar with a description.
+This option allows the registered/logged user to add a favourite guitar with a description.
+The user is required to fill in all fields in the form provided.
+No form can be submitted if there is a missing information.

-#### Add To Favourite

-The user can add a several type of guitars and create a favourite list.

-#### Delete Guitar

-This option is availablethrough a **Delete** button.
-Once the user clicks on the button the action cannot be reversed.

 ### Features to be implemented in the future